Kipparis/tutorials/git.md

 ### Deleting Tags <!-- {{{ -->
 To delete tag on local machine, use `git tag -d <tagname>`.
-To remove tag on remove server there are two variations:
+To remove tag on remote server there are two variations:

 + `git push <remote> :refs/tags/<tagname>` - null value before the colon is being pushed to the remote tag name, effectively deleting it.